Can Eating Onions Really Help Lower Your Blood Sugar?

 Limited Evidence

 Eating onions could be part of a healthy diet that helps reduce your risk of certain cancers.
-In fact, a small October 2019 study in Asia-Pacific Journal of Oncology found that eating allium vegetables (i.e., onions) is associated with a reduced risk of colorectal cancer.
+A small October 2019 study in Asia-Pacific Journal of Oncology found eating allium vegetables (i.e., onions) is associated with a reduced risk of colorectal cancer.

 And according to the Cleveland Clinic, eating a diet rich in onions may also help reduce your risk of other cancers, including bladder cancer and stomach cancer.